 For example: A shadower might inform the president that a California senator’s 19-year-old daughter is attending Princeton this fall.
 With this information at hand, the president is able to deliver a highly-relevant, personalized interaction to the senator, thus forming a deeper, more meaningful connection.

 Can you see how something like this might be valuable?
 Now, let’s apply this concept to the digital world.
-Realistically, you probably don’t need someone shadowing you are board meetings or fundraising events; but there is another way you can leverage this practice: Inbox shadowing.
+Realistically, you probably don’t need someone shadowing you at board meetings or fundraising events; but there is another way you can leverage this practice: Inbox shadowing.

 What is Inbox Shadowing?

 Inbox shadowing is a unique email management concept we developed for our clients after learning many of them often spend an upwards of 3+ hours managing email each day, even with the Inbox Zero approach (which involves checking email 3 times a day with the intention of keeping the inbox empty).

 The problem with most people’s current email management (or lack of) is that it’s often a productivity trap.
 Most people manage their inbox reactively, operating on a “last in, first out” basis without giving any weight to the importance of individual emails.

 And although sorting and responding to emails might feel productive, it probably isn’t the most productive use of your time.
 But it’s just one of those things that has to be done, right?
 Yes, but not necessarily by you.
 And that’s where inbox shadowing comes into play.

 Put simply, inbox shadowing means empowering your assistant to manage your inbox as if they’re you.
 In other words, they become your digital “shadower,” making decisions about your inbox based on their abilities and the context and permissions you’ve provided.

 More specifically, a well-trained inbox shadower will do three things to handle your email management:

 #1: Draft Responses to Emails They Know How to Handle